nosilver4u/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.1.2 =
+* fixed: bulk operation handles attachment ID as a string instead of an integer
+* fixed: bulk optimizing a single image displays no results
+* fixed: bulk optimizing images with corrupted metadata does not result in a repair operation

+= 3.1.1 =
+* fixed: exec() notice surpressed when it should not be

 = 3.1.0 =
 * added: warning when excessive re-optimizations have been detected